 - Dead as a doornail – Henry IV – In the words of the Munchkins from The Wizard of Oz, this expression means that someone or something is morally, ethically, spiritually, physically, positively, absolutely, undeniably, and reliably dead.
 Not just merely dead, but most sincerely dead.

 - There’s method in one’s madness – Hamlet – This means that there is a reason behind someone’s mysterious actions or words.

 - Set one’s teeth on edge – Henry IV – This phrase is often used when feeling intense discomfort or irritation, especially in response to a harsh sound like the noise of nails scratching a chalkboard.

-- Wear one’s heart upon one’s sleeve – Othello – If you wear your heart on your sleeve, you openly show your feelings or emotions rather than keeping them hidden.
+- Wear one’s heart upon one’s sleeve – Othello – If you wear your heart on your sleeve, you openly show your feelings or emotions rather than keeping them hidden or secret.
 This phrase can also be used as criticism for being too open and consequently vulnerable to disappointment.